 - Energy-efficient LED station lighting

 - Information about the station, route, and transit system

 - Ticket machines to purchase tickets before boarding using cash or credit card, or for recharging a Go-To Card

 How much will it cost to ride Gold Line?

 Gold Line will have the same fare as METRO Light Rail (LRT) and local buses.
 There will be no extra charge for the service.
 Seniors, youth, Medicare card holders and people with disabilities qualify for reduced fares during non-rush hours.

-When will construction begin?
+When did construction begin?
 When will Gold Line open?

 Studies and Reports